Yaz1501/BehindTheType/_posts/2020-11-16-type-from-a-to-z-with-amazon.md

 ---
 layout: post
-title: Type from A to Z with Amazon
+title: From A to Z with Amazon
 date: 2020-11-16T13:34:12.001Z
 header_feature_image: ../uploads/amazon-logo-meaning.jpg
 comments: true